University-wide crisis monitoring

 - Investigate whether your faculty has a crisis plan that includes the management of international students.

-In serious situations, it may be appropriate to contact the student’s home university.
-Examples of such situations can be if the student:
+It might be appropriate to contact the student’s home university in the event of a serious situation.
+Examples of this type of situation might be if the student:

 - does not show up for courses they are registered on